How will a Divorce affect your Pension?

 What are the Settlement Factors considered by the Court?

-A young couple, both with brown hair, sat in couples counselling without an independent financial agreement; there are several pension options that the court may deem suitable for splitting pensions.
+There are several pension options that the court may deem suitable for splitting pensions.
 These include pension offsetting, an attachment order and pension sharing.

 During divorce proceedings, the court aims for a fair and equitable settlement.
 This doesn’t necessarily mean a 50/50 split.
 The course will consider: